-- You can turn off your computer from the operating system.
-If this feature is supported by your operating system, it will turn off the computer after performing an orderly shutdown of the operating system. - To turn off the computer from the Microsoft Windows XP operating system, click start → Turn Off Computer; then, select Turn Off. - You can press the power-control button on the front of the computer.
+• You can turn off your computer from the operating system.
+If this feature is supported by your operating system, it will turn off the computer after performing an orderly shutdown of the operating system.

+To turn off the computer from the Microsoft Windows XP operating system, click start → Turn Off Computer; then, select Turn Off.

+To turn off the computer from the Red Hat Linux operating system, click Red Hat Linux Main Menu Button → Logout → Shutdown; then, click OK.

+• You can press the power-control button on the front of the computer.
 If this feature is supported by your operating system, it will turn off the computer after performing an orderly shutdown of the operating system.